fdevaulx/blockchain-playbook-dev/playbook-sections/0-intro-overview/online_v1.md

 Phase 2 Selection: Conduct due diligence to select the provider based on business requirements and desired target end state.

-**Read the appendix for additional information:** At the end of this playbook is a glossary to assist with the in-depth terminology associated with advanced blockchain concepts.
+**Read the appendix for additional information:** At the end of this playbook are a glossary to assist with the in-depth terminology associated with advanced blockchain concepts and a job aid describing the differences between blockchain and Bitcoin.

 **Look for the next edition of the playbook:** In late 2018, the next edition of the playbook will cover the final phases of the framework: Phase 3 Engagement, Phase 4 Migration, and Phase 5 Operations.